ankur512512/httpservice-python/README.md

 This project is tested on below configuration, you might need to do some adjustments if your configuration differs.

 - OS: Debian GNU/Linux 11
-- Non-root user with sudo access to install minikube
 - Docker Version: 20.10.5+ (non-root user should be able to use docker commands without sudo)
 - kubectl v1.23+
+- All commands should be run with a non-root user having sudo access to install minikube

 ## Project Structure